ArcherN9/Loglr/README.md

 # Loglr #
 ### The easiest way to get your user logged in via Tumblr ###

 Loglr is an open source library that enables developers to implement 'Login via Tumblr' with as minimum frustration as possible.

+Note : The library is still in development.
+On and off, one may encounter bugs or mistakes.
+Please report them on the issue tracker.
+I'll fix and send out an immediate release.

 ###Dependencies###
 ```Gradle : compile 'com.daksh:loglr:0.2.2'```